 Take a gap-year or a post-grad year for Kingdom preparation

-The School of Formation is designed for young adults who have a deep desire to see their future integrated with the coming Kingdom of God — and are willing to devote nine months to Kingdom formation as part of their career and life preparation process.
+The School of Formation is designed for young adults who have a deep desire to see their future integrated with the coming Kingdom of God — and are willing to devote eight months to Kingdom formation as part of their career and life preparation process.

 The School is most fruitful in the life of a young adult who has…